jborean93/PowerShell-OpenAuthenticode/docs/en-US/Get-OpenAuthenticodeSignature.md

 + `HashAlgorithm`: The hash algorithm that was used in the Authenticode signature

-+ `TimeStampInfo`: Information about the counter signature timestamp
++ `TimeStampInfo`: Information about the counter signature timestamp including its certificate, timestamp date in UTC, and timestamp hashing algorithm

 ## NOTES
 Unlike [Get-AuthenticodeSignature](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/get-authenticodesignature?view=powershell-7.3) this cmdlet will write an error if there is a Authenticode signature validation problem.